 We, together with our licensees and collaborators, are currently developing a number of DNA-based vaccines and therapeutics for the prevention or treatment of infectious diseases, cardiovascular diseases and cancer.
 Our current independent development programs focus on metastatic melanoma, CMV, and pandemic influenza.
+In addition, the NIH has transferred the Investigational New Drug application, or IND, for its severe acute respiratory syndrome, or SARS, DNA vaccine to us and we are currently evaluating our options in continuing the development of that vaccine.
 The table below summarizes our independent programs and corporate and government collaborations.

-Product Description Project Target/Indication(s) Development Status 1 Primary Developer Independent Programs Infectious disease vaccine Cytomegalovirus Phase 2 Vical ,, Pandemic influenza Preclinical Vical Cancer immunotherapeutic Allovectin-7®, metastatic melanoma Phase 3 Vical ,, IL-2/EP, metastatic melanoma Phase 1 Vical Corporate Collaborations Infectious disease vaccine HIV Phase 1 Merck " Hepatitis B virus Research Merck " Hepatitis C virus Research Merck Tumor-associated antigen therapeutic vaccine HER-2 and CEA, breast, colorectal, ovarian or non-small cell lung cancer Phase 1 Merck ,, Unspecified cancer 2 Research Merck Angiogenic growth factor HGF, peripheral arterial disease Phase 3 AnGes/Daiichi Pharma ,, HGF, ischemic heart disease Phase 1 AnGes/Daiichi Pharma ,, FGF-1, peripheral arterial disease Initiating Phase 3 Sanofi aventis Preventive infectious disease vaccine (animal health) Apex-IHN®, infectious hematopoietic necrosis virus in salmon Marketed in Canada Aqua Health ,, Various undisclosed 2 Research-Clinical Merial Therapeutic cancer vaccine (animal health) Canine melanoma Conditional approval in the U.S. Merial Government Collaborations Infectious disease vaccine Ebola virus Phase 1 NIH " West Nile virus Phase 1 NIH ,, SARS coronavirus Phase 1 NIH " HIV Phase 2 NIH
+Product Description Project Target/Indication(s) Development Status Primary Developer Independent Programs Cancer immunotherapeutic Allovectin-7®, metastatic melanoma Phase 3 Vical Infectious disease vaccine Cytomegalovirus Phase 2 Vical " Pandemic influenza Phase 1 Vical " SARS coronavirus Phase 1 Vical ,, Herpes simplex virus type 2 Research Vical Corporate Collaborations Angiogenic growth factor Collategene, HGF, peripheral arterial disease NDA filed in Japan AnGes/Daiichi Pharma " HGF, ischemic heart disease Phase 1 AnGes/Daiichi Pharma " FGF-1, peripheral arterial disease Phase 3 Sanofi-aventis Preventive infectious disease vaccine (animal health) Apex-IHN®, infectious hematopoietic necrosis virus in salmon Marketed in Canada Aqua Health ,, Various undisclosed Research Merial Therapeutic cancer vaccine (animal health) Tyrosinase, canine melanoma Conditional approval in the United States Merial Tumor-associated antigen therapeutic vaccine HER-2 and CEA, breast, colorectal, ovarian or non-small cell lung cancer Phase 1 Merck " Unspecified cancer Research Merck Infectious disease vaccine Hepatitis C virus Research Merck Government Collaborations Infectious disease vaccine HIV Phase 2 NIH ,, Ebola Phase 1 NIH

-[&]quot;Research" indicates exploration and/or evaluation of a potential product candidate in a nonclinical laboratory setting.
-"Preclinical" indicates that a specific product candidate in a nonclinical setting has shown functional activity that is relevant to a targeted medical need, and is undergoing toxicology testing in preparation for filing an Investigational New Drug, or IND, application.
+&quot;Research" indicates exploration and/or evaluation of a potential product candidate in a nonclinical laboratory setting.
 "Phase 1" clinical trials are typically conducted with a small number of patients or healthy subjects to evaluate safety, determine a safe dosage range, identify side effects, and, if possible, gain early evidence of effectiveness.
 "Phase 2" clinical trials are conducted with a larger group of patients to evaluate effectiveness of an investigational drug for a defined patient population, and to determine common short-term side effects and risks associated with the drug.
 "Phase 3" clinical trials involve large scale, multi-center, comparative trials that are conducted with patients afflicted with a target disease to evaluate the overall benefit-risk relationship of the investigational drug and to provide an adequate basis for product labeling.
-For life-threatening diseases, initial human testing generally is done in patients afflicted with the target disease rather than healthy subjects.
-These studies may provide results traditionally obtained in Phase 2 trials and are referred to as "Phase 1/2" trials.
-In some special cases where the efficacy testing of a product may present a special challenge to testing in humans, such as in the case of a vaccine to protect healthy humans from a life-threatening disease that is not a naturally occurring threat, effectiveness testing may be required in animals.

 Pursuant to our collaborative agreements, we are bound by confidentiality obligations to our collaborators that prevent us from publicly disclosing these targets and indications.
 Additionally, some project targets and indications cannot currently be disclosed because they have not yet been selected by our collaborators.